poult-lab/daily-word/english_words_ learning.md

-60.act  [ækt]

-[noun] an act of kindness. "a particular thing that sb does"

-[verb] It is **vital** that we act to stop the destruction of the rainforests.

-"to do sth for a particular purpose or in order to deal with a situation"

-62.generalization   [ˌdʒenrəlaɪˈzeɪʃn]

-[noun] a speech full of broad/sweeping generalizations. "a general statement that is based on only a few facts or examples; the act of making such statements"

-63.indeed  [ɪnˈdiːd]

-[adv] ‘Was he very angry?’
-‘Indeed he was. "used to emphasize a positive statement or answer"

-[adv] Thank you very much indeed! "used after very and an adjective or adverb to emphasize a statement, description, etc."

-64.risky  [ˈrɪski]

-[adj] Life as an aid worker can be a risky business (= dangerous). "involving the possibility of sth bad happening"

-D[noun] riskily

-D[adv] riskiness

-65.assign  [əˈsaɪn]

-[verb] {~ sth (to sb) | ~ (sb) sth}  The two large classrooms have been assigned to us. "to give sb sth that they can use, or some work or responsibility"

-[verb] {~ sb (to sth/as sth)} They've assigned their best man to the job. "to provide a person for a particular task or position"

-67.previous  [ˈpriːviəs]

-[adj] No previous experience is necessary for this job. "happening or existing before the event or object that you are talking about"-ptior-

-68.no man’s land "无人区"

-69.creep into [kriːp ˈɪntə]

-The shadow of doubt began to creep into her mind.

-70.room  [ruːm]

-[verb] She and Nancy roomed together at college.

-"to rent a room somewhere; to share a rented room or flat/apartment with sb"

-71.precisely   [prɪˈsaɪsli]

-[adv] They look precisely the same to me. "exactly"

-D[adj] precise [prɪˈsaɪs]

-precise details/instructions/measurements. "clear and accurate" -exact-

-We were just talking about her when, at that precise moment , she walked in. "used to emphasize that sth happens at a particular time or in a particular way"

-a skilled and precise worker."taking care to be exact and accurate, especially about small details"

--meticulous-

-72.region  [ˈriːdʒən]

-[noun] the Arctic/tropical/desert, etc. regions. "a large area of land, usually without exact limits or borders"

 73.appreciate /əˈpriːʃieɪt/

 [verb] {not used in the progressive tenses } His talents are not fully appreciated in that company. "赏识"